qusers/Q/experiments/analytical-charge-validation/README.md

 Earlier native passes did not check this water-kernel assumption and must not be interpreted as passing the new gate.
 No archived topology or historical result was changed, and no angular target was changed.

+A separate fresh-probe integration test now exercises 12 actual windows with the common position restraint: both signs, both directions and weights 0/0.5/1 at 298 K. Each is 100 existing-MD steps from a shared 20-step seed restart.
+The staged/native and completed-window checks pass, including every saved pure-state total and applied Born constant.
+These remain software tests with shared starts, not independent equilibrated replicas.
+The next launch wrapper must validate realized restart dependencies before reusing any final file.

 Still required before production: